Buffer Creation and Usage¶

 Destroy the buffer and all child handles.

-Parameters: index (int): The index to read the data from.
-Default is 0.
+index (Union[int, None]) – The device index to read from.
+If